 - 8.4.5 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system.
 The accelerator pedal needs to be released when the initial test speed is reduced by 5 km/h.
-There shall be no operation of other driving controls during the test, e.g. clutch or brake pedal. - 8.4.6 The CCRs and CCCscp FCW system tests should be performed using a braking robot reacting to the warning with a delay time of 1.2 seconds as per A.4 to account for driver reaction time. - 8.4.6.1 Braking will be applied that results in a maximum brake level of -4 m/s 2 0.50 m/s 2 when applied in a non-threat situation.
+There shall be no operation of other driving controls during the test, e.g. clutch or brake pedal. - 8.4.6 The CCRs and CCCscp FCW system tests should be performed using a braking robot reacting to the warning with a delay time of 1.2 seconds as per A.4 to account for driver reaction time. - 8.4.6.1 Braking will be applied that results in a maximum brake level of $-4 \text{ m/s}^2 0.50 \text{ m/s}^2$ when applied in a non-threat situation.
 The particular brake profile to be applied (pedal application rate applied in 200ms (max.
 400mm/s) and pedal force) shall be specified by the manufacturer.
-When the brake profile provided by the manufacturer results in a higher brake level than allowed, the iteration steps as described in ANNEX A will be applied to scale the brake level to -4 m/s 2 0.50 m/s 2 . - 8.4.6.2 When no brake profile is provided, the default brake profile as described in ANNEX A will be applied.

-8.4.7 ESS evaluation will be performed as described in ANNEX B.
+When the brake profile provided by the manufacturer results in a higher brake level than allowed, the iteration steps as described in ANNEX A will be applied to scale the brake level to $-4 \text{ m/s}^2 - 0.50 \text{ m/s}^2$ . - 8.4.6.2 When no brake profile is provided, the default brake profile as described in ANNEX A will be applied. - 8.4.7 The ESS is evaluated at the Euro NCAP lab with input from the OEM to ensure proper triggering of the system.
+The recommended testing procedure can be found in the Technical Bulletin TB037.